sjbennett123/polarlarp/content/pc_information.md

 **Do you have any rules?**

-Change your in server name(nickname) into your first name and last name so we can know who you are and address you properly
+Change your in server name(nickname) into your first name and last name so we can know who you are and address you properly.
 {{% /expand%}}

 ## [New Player Information]()